Do you need to learn about linux?

 kupakua(downloads) image ya linux, then create bootable

-Image result for power iso file pngfile type: iso
+file type: iso

 size: GB 1.3